sweepai/sweep/README.md

 - Try to modify less than 3 files
 - Do not include files with more than 1500 lines of code

+### ✨ Sweep Github App
+Setting up Sweep is as simple as adding the GitHub bot to a repo, then creating an issue for the bot to address.
+We support all languages GPT4 supports, including Python, Typescript, Rust, Go, Java, C# and C++.

+1. Add the [Sweep GitHub app](https://github.com/apps/sweep-ai) to desired repos
+2. Create new issue in repo, like "Sweep: In sweepai/app/ui.py use an os-agnostic temp directory"

 ### 🖥️ Sweep Chat
 Sweep Chat allows you to interact with Sweep and GitHub locally.
 Collaborate on the plan with Sweep, then have it create the pull request for you.